 36 Types Of Sweet Potatoes To Fill Up Your Stomach

-Yummy!
 I can’t wait to explore the following sweet potatoes with you.
 Sit tight because you will be amazed by all the interesting information.

 1. Murasaki (Japanese Sweet Potatoes)

-Murasaki sweet potatoes were developed by the Louisiana State University (LSU) and released to the farmer in 2008.
-The potato is primarily grown in California.
+The name Murasaki means ‘purple’ in Japanese, indicating this amazing potato’s dark purple outer skin.
+This type of sweet potato was developed by the Louisiana State University (LSU) and released to the farmer in 2008.
+It is primarily grown in California.

 The flesh can be white, yellow, or purple, depending on the variants of the potato.
 The interior is drier than other potatoes.
 After cooking, Murasaki has a strong nutty taste with a gentle, sweet flavor.